-Understand how well your town or city centre meets peoples needs and expectations.
+Understand how well your town, city, high street or shopping mall meets peoples needs and expectations.

 Fixed and flexible solutions for accurate footfall monitoring

-With a combination of profile recognition cameras and strategically placed sensors, our footfall monitoring solution is a cost effective and accurate way to discover how people move around and use your town or city.
+With a combination of profile recognition cameras and strategically placed sensors, our footfall monitoring solution is a cost effective and accurate way to discover how people move around and use your high streets and shopping malls.

 Both cameras and sensors can run on mains power.
 We also provide battery operated MAC address sensors so you have the flexibility to position and relocate them as and when you want - without the need for fixed infrastructure that is expensive to maintain.